dimitri-yatsenko/datajoint-book/book/20-concepts/02-relational.md

 Relational algebra, with its powerful operators, allows us to query and manipulate data in a structured and efficient way, forming the backbone of modern database systems.
 By understanding and applying these operators, we can perform complex data analysis and retrieval tasks with precision and clarity.

-Another formal language for deriving new relations from scratch or from from other  relations is **relational calculus**.
+Another formal language for deriving new relations from scratch or from other relations is **relational calculus**.
 Rather than using relational operators, it relies on a *set-building notation* to generate relations.

 :::{note}